 The software revolution wasn't only a phenomenon in the musical instrument industry.
 As computers became available at a larger scale and much more moderate prices, home studios proliferation went sky-high.
 This trend, which continues to this day, made it necessary for software to find a way to replicate classic, traditional sounds in reduced spaces.

 Thus, instead of having a collection of old synths, you could have a virtual collection occupying zero space and sounding somewhat similar.
 This way, in 1997, ReBirth and Propellerhead, among others, began the software-synth revolution.
 For example, released in the year 2000, Propellerhead's Reason became the go-to virtual instrument collection for producers.

 The Retro Revival

-Parallel to what was going on in the early 2000s in the digital and software areas, analog, vintage synthesizers began to get more recognition.
-Although it might be a mere coincidence, by the same time, bands like The Strokes, The White Stripes, and The Arctic Monkeys were leading a new wave of retro rock.
+Parallel to what was going on in the early 2000s in the digital and software areas, analog, and vintage synthesizers began to get more recognition.
+Although it might be a mere coincidence, at the same time, bands like The Strokes, The White Stripes, and The Arctic Monkeys were leading a new wave of retro rock.

 Software synths couldn't provide the organic touch analog synths are capable of.